coderror420/Hand-gesture-Recognition/README.md

 - Metrics: Accuracy

 ## workflow
-- Dataset Creation:
 - Run dataset_creation.ipynb to capture and label gesture images using your webcam and MediaPipe.

-- **Model Training**:
-- Use model.ipynb to train the CNN and fusion network on the prepared dataset.
+- Use model.ipynb to train the CNN and fusion network on the prepared dataset.g
-- Real-Time Detection:
 - Run livecontrol.py to use your webcam for live gesture prediction and real-time application control.